Skip to content

 DATA TO CHECK

-Every 4–6 hours: - GPS/log current vector: note any persistent set in unexpected direction (warm eddy signature) - Wind trend: fading, stable, building?
-Compare to pre-race forecast. - Boat speed vs polar target: if significantly below, check for adverse current
+Every 4–6 hours: - GPS/log current vector: any persistent set in unexpected direction (warm eddy signature)? - Wind trend: fading, stable, building?
+Compare to pre-race forecast. - Boat speed vs polar target: significantly below → check for adverse current.

-Key question at this phase: is the "Bermuda parking lot" starting to develop? - If wind <8 kts and fading with no forecast improvement in 12h: likely yes - Accept it; do not burn crew
+Key question: is the "Bermuda parking lot" starting to develop? - Wind <8 kts and fading with no forecast improvement in 12 h: likely yes.
+Accept it; do not burn crew.

 Conditions Sail